mikekchar/Daifuku/README.md

 exactly one abstract Interaction object, but there is no reason why you can't have more.

-The concrete Interaction objects are implementations of the abstract Interaction interfaces on the Contexts.
+The concrete Interaction objects are implementations of the Interaction interfaces on the Contexts.
 They contain objects from the GUI widget library.
-It is a good idea *not* to inherit from the GUI widget library, since a FileLoadingInteraction *uses* a FileDialog rather than being one.
+It is a good idea *not* to inherit from the GUI widget library, since a FileLoadingInteraction should *use* a FileDialog rather than being one.
 What I often do is create new Widget classes which are composite widgets from the library that has a convenient interfact.
 I then use those widgets in